fullwebdev/fullwebdev/packages/codelabs/modern-data-driven_fr/index.md

   Portions of this page are modifications based on work created and <a href="/readme/policies/">shared by Google</a> and used according to terms described in the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons 4.0 Attribution License</a>.
 </aside>

-## Se débarasser de la mini info-bar
+## Se débarrasser de la mini info-bar

 Nous avons implémenté des fonctionnalités qui répondent aux besoins de nos utilisateurs, dans une application performante, et avec une UX qui corresponde à leurs attentes.